 And in nearly every story in cyberpunk, the State was in some way almost always involved in the badness.

 Ezra Pound once called artists "the antenna of the race."
 You might say the same about schizophrenics, since the paranoid ones often believe machines are controlling them, machines usually operated by agents of the State.

-And what these antennae have been saying for the last few decades is: Be very, very careful of what the State does with its machines, because, contrary to the cheers of its deluded supporters, that monster is based on the Will to Power, and will always use those machines to squash you like a bug.
+And what these antennae have been saying for the last few decades is: be very, very careful of what the State does with its machines, because, contrary to the cheers of its deluded supporters, that monster will always use them to squash you like a bug.

 All of this slaughter, torture, death and destruction is, bizarrely, a perverted attempt to return to the Garden of Eden.